tkssharma/antd-tables-charts-react/README.md

 # react app

-REST API to support application features
+Application to show charts and responsive table ui

   - React Routing using React-Router
   - Redux forms for validation and data submit
-  - antd designs
+  - antd designs for chart and table with pagination

 # run application using

 npm install

 npm run watch

 npm run build

 npm run start